 If you lose your job or your income goes down, you may need to budget your money carefully until you get a new job.
 Make sure that you claim on all the insurance and mortgage protection policies that you have taken out.

 - Mortgage Payment Protection Insurance This usually starts 1 month after your earnings stop and is usually paid for 12 months.
 Check with your lender to see if you have a policy.

 - Payment Protection Insurance You may have taken this out to pay a personal loan or credit card.
 It works by paying out a set monthly amount for 12 to 24 months.
 To make a claim check with your creditor to see if you have a policy.

-Bucks County Council may also be able to help with the following;
+Buckinghamshire Council may also be able to help with the following;